markspan/evtplugins/README.md

 variable name | description
 ------------- | -----------
-shocker_calibration_perc | The percentage of the slider setting for the stimulus current of 5mA max. shocker_calibration_milliamp | The calibration value of the stimulus current in mA's shocker_calibration_value | The byte value representation of the calibrated current shocker_shock_milliamp | The actual current in mA's, applied to the Tactile Stimulator hardware shocker_shock_value | The actual byte value representation that is sent to the Tactile Stimulator shocker_shock_duration_ms | The (fixed) shock duration time in ms shocker_time_last_shock | Unique time stamp in seconds from the moment of the last shock
+tactstim_calibration_perc | The percentage of the slider setting for the stimulus current of 5mA max. tactstim_calibration_milliamp | The calibration value of the stimulus current in mA's tactstim_calibration_value | The byte value representation of the calibrated current tactstim_shock_milliamp | The actual current in mA's, applied to the Tactile Stimulator hardware tactstim_shock_value | The actual byte value representation that is sent to the Tactile Stimulator tactstim_shock_duration_ms | The (fixed) shock duration time in ms tactstim_time_last_shock | Unique time stamp in seconds from the moment of the last shock

 ## VAS